-Zechariah 14:6-7 speak of a “unique” day known only to Yahweh.
-Our God has quite a challenge to take on: restore our fallen world, with its many flaws, to the state of “Paradise” as it was in the Garden of Eden.
+Zechariah 14:6-7 speak of a “unique” day in the future known only to Yahweh.
+Our God has quite a challenge to take on: restore our fallen world with its many flaws, to the state of “Paradise” as it was in the Garden of Eden.
 But God is up to the challenge and it will only take Him one “unique” day to do it.

 To view the chart referenced in this teaching, click here.